-Imagine a tide pool captured in ceramic: Coral Reef Centerpiece brings the sea to the table with a confidence that is both playful and refined.
+Evocative of the sea, this Coral Reef & Seahorse centerpiece brings these oceanic elements in a manner both playful and refined.
 Set inside a scalloped teal bowl, a small reef rises—a cluster of pink coral, a golden seahorse, scallop shells and starfish rendered in warm amber and shell-pink hues.
-The textured elements sit like discoveries washed ashore, each piece shaped and glazed so that light and shadow read as subtle waves across the surface.
+The textured elements sit like discoveries washed ashore.

 Why it works